Section 1 - Introduction, logistics, itinerary and general information.

 St. Lucia 2.
 Northeast coast

-The northeastern corner, the most remote part, of St. Lucia is the area in which to find the remaining population of the White-breasted Thrasher.
+The northeastern corner, the most remote part, of St. Lucia is the area in which to find the remaining population of the St. Lucia Thrasher.
 Other birds of interest include St. Lucia Black Finch, and the distinctive St. Lucia races of the House Wren and Rufous Nightjar.
 As we discovered, a 4x4 vehicle is essential to visit the area, and it would also be beneficial to bring camping equipment and food, as it is at least a two hour drive back to Castries, which presumably would be driven at night if staying in the area to search for the nightjar.

 All these species can be found in the dry ravines between Petite Anse and Anse Pouvert.
-The White-breasted Thrasher is probable most numerous in the Ravine la Chaloupe.
+The St. Lucia Thrasher is probable most numerous in the Ravine la Chaloupe.
 The wren, although uncommon, is not confined to ravines, and can be encountered anywhere in the area.
 Sightings of the nightjar have centred around Grand Anse and Petite Anse.
 The ICBP study report 33 (ICBP, 1987) provides an extensive overview of these species and the area.
 If driving from Soufrière it is highly recommended to take the longer route around the southern coast of the island, than to return northward to Castries and cross the central highlands.
 This will save driving time.

 St. Lucia 3.
 Other possibilities